-The Project to Replace Non-ductile Buildings
+The Project to Replace Non-Ductile Buildings

 In any major city there are countless buildings that have not been retrofit to 21st century sustainable construction standards.
 Non-ductile buildings refer to concrete or reinforced concrete structures that lack flexibility.
 These non-ductile buildings that were constructed without the knowledge of earthquake safety may be toppled by severe seismic activity.